List of informally named Mesozoic reptiles: Amblyrhynchosaurus

 "Amblyrhynchosaurus wiffeni" (meaning blunt-snouted lizard) is a genus and species of nomen ex dissertationae named by Hallie Pritchett Street in her PhD thesis centered on the taxonomy of Mosasaurus.
 The designated type specimen is NZGS CD 535, which is a mostly complete mosasaurine skull that was discovered in the Maungataniwha Sandstone on the North Island of New Zealand.
 "Amblyrhynchosaurus" has similar skull morphology to the genus Prognathodon, but it was recovered as the sister taxon of Moanasaurus and a close relative of Mosasaurus.
 The species epithet is in honor of Joan Wiffen, although the precise spelling is uncertain.
 It is spelled both as "wiffeni" and "wiffenae" in the text of the thesis.

 Antipodenectes

 "Antipodenectes" (meaning swimmer from the other side of the world) is a nomen ex dissertationae erected by Hallie Pritchett Street in her PhD thesis to contain the species Mosasaurus mokoroa, which was named by S.P.
 Welles and D.R.
 Gregg in 1971.
-In her phylogenetic analysis, Street did not recover M. mokora as being within a monophyletic Mosasaurus genus, so named a new genus to contain this taxon.
+In her phylogenetic analysis, Street did not recover M. mokoroa as being within a monophyletic Mosasaurus genus, so named a new genus to contain this taxon.
 It was recovered as a close relative of Plotosaurus as well as "Aktisaurus".
 The type specimen is CM Zfr-1, which was discovered in the Conway Formation from the South Island of New Zealand.